lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 window.

 The receiver generates the bitmap which may have the size of a single frame based on the size of downlink frame of the LPWAN technology used.
-When the bitmap cannot be sent in one frame or for the last window, then first the FCN should be set to the lowest possible value.
+When the bitmap cannot be sent in one frame or for the last window,

-FCN set to All-1 and All-0 fragments are set to the right-most position on the bitmap.
-Highest FCN is set to the left-most position.
-A bit set to 1 indicates that the corresponding FCN fragment has been sent (All-1 is set to All-0 position).
+, then first the FCN should be set to the lowest possible value.

 The Window mode has two different mode of operation: The ACK on error and the ACK always.